 We join Danny at a point in his life where he is feeling low; he split up from his girlfriend six months earlier and is wallowing in self-pity at home.
 He turns down every invitation to go out and be with his friends.
 Then a chance encounter on a bus home gives him a new perspective on life and Danny decides he will say yes – no matter what – to everything he is asked to do.
 This he does, even risking bodily harm when a man asks:

 “Oi!, are you looking at my girlfriend?”

 “You what??
 Do you want a punch in the mouth?”

 Danny closes his eyes.
 “Yes”.

-I had high expectations that this book would be a winner and it was – to the point where I found myself laughing out loud, in front of strangers, in public places.
-Heed that as a warning if you decide to read this book during your commute to and from work.
+I had high expectations that this book would be a winner and it was, to the point where I found myself laughing out loud, in front of strangers, on the tube.
+Heed that as a warning if you decide to read this book in public places.

 Click bottom right to read the previous post